 Ottawa County was formed March 6, 1840 and is located on Lake Erie about 15 miles southeast of Toledo, Ohio.
 It is situated in the Black Swamp district.
 The County is made up by various communities that include seven (7) villages, twelve (12) townships and the only city in Ottawa County, Port Clinton.
 The County’s peninsula and the islands to the north were part of the Connecticut Western Reserve in the late 1700s.
+For more information about the history of Ottawa County, please visit the Ottawa County Museum.

 Built in 1821, the Marblehead Lighthouse is the oldest Ohio lighthouse in operation.
 A masonry finish covers the original limestone exterior of the lighthouse.
 The inside includes a brick stack constructed in the late 1800’s to raise the tower’s height by fifteen feet.
 The view from the top showcases several Lake Erie islands, a glacial alvar below, and on clear days, a view of the Cleveland shoreline.
 The on-site Keeper’s House was built in 1880 and is now a museum staffed by historical society volunteers.